DmitryPrigozhaev/otus-microservice-architecture/README.md

-# otus-microservice-architecture
+# Microservice Architecture

-Lesson repository for the Microservice Architecture course
+Lesson repository for the Microservice Architecture course from OTUS.